IT IS AMONG US

 Avalon is pursuing an ambitious effort to radically change survivor outcomes by providing person-centered healing services in concert with survivors and partners.
 Avalon is intentionally weaving antiracist, gender-affirming practices and theories of change into all aspects of its service, and relies on its patients to inform and lead its services.
 While health care systems may provide treatment for injuries during an assault, institutional beliefs and practices are actively harming patients.
 Survivors’ ability to affect change among systems dovetails with their ability to access equitable health care and pursue justice through established systems.
 In order for survivors to disrupt and challenge the systems that contribute to their subjugation, Avalon will:

-1) Provide expanded, high-quality follow-up services to sexual assault survivors after the initial medical-forensic exam, including injury re-evaluation, women and men’s health services, and advocacy services;
+1) Provide expanded, high-quality follow-up services to sexual assault survivors after the initial medical-forensic exam, including injury re-evaluation, gender inclusive health services, and advocacy services;

 2) Create a series of trainings for medical providers, law enforcement agencies, and other community groups to better understand the needs and challenges faced by survivors with a particular emphasis on the experiences of women of color, non-English speakers, and LGBTQ+ individuals in coordination with our Survivor Advisory Council;